joaovicsa/joaovicsa/README.md

 - 🔭 See my latest project **JSM Banking** <a href="https://github.com/joaovicsa/jsm-banking">See the Project</a>

-- 🌱 I'm currently improving my knowledge in VueJs
+- 🌱 I'm currently improving my knowledge in TDD

 - 📫 How to reach me **joao.vsaa90@gmail.com**